 INTRODUCTION

-The National Statistical Office (NSO) is a government department mandated by 2013 Statistical Act to collect, compile, analyse and disseminate statistical data in Malawi.
-NSO conducts Labour Force Survey periodically; the last LFS was conducted in 2013.
-The 2023 Labour Force Survey will be conducted from - to - 2023.
+The National Statistical Office (NSO) is a government department mandated by the 2013 Statistical Act to collect, compile, analyse and disseminate statistical data in Malawi.
+Labour Force Survey is one of the surveys conducted by the NSO.
+This is the second Labour Force Survey to be conducted; the last was conducted in 2013.

 PURPOSE OF 2023 LABOUR FORCE SURVEY